 What’s Next?
 Just Ask Our Venture Atlanta 2022 Chairman: Richard Fraim

-We’re excited to announce that Richard Fraim will take the reins from Jim Douglass as the Venture Atlanta 2022 Chairman.
-Richard is a Partner at Knoll Ventures, an Atlanta-based, early-stage venture capital fund that invests in technology businesses focused on B2B markets, and we’re thrilled to have his expertise at the helm.
+We’re excited to announce that Rich Fraim will take the reins from Jim Douglass as the Venture Atlanta 2022 Chairman.
+Rich is a Partner at Knoll Ventures, an Atlanta-based early-stage venture capital firm that invests in pre-Series A technology businesses focused on B2B markets, and we’re thrilled to have his expertise at the helm.

 Keeping the Momentum Going